 UUCB Bylaws state that a requirement of membership is an annual “contribution of record.”
 This can be done by pledging and paying off the pledge over time.
 Contributions can also be made, when possible, at any point in the church year.
 Be sure to mark the contribution with your name and as a contribution to UUCB.
 If financial constraints preclude doing either of these things, please reach out to one of the ministers so that you may be excused from pledging.

 Do I need to be a member of the church to make a pledge?

 No; we hope everyone who calls the church their own will want to financially support the church and make a pledge.

 How many people pledge to UUCB and how much is pledged?

 Please take a look at our Stewardship Brochure for this information

 What about changes to or questions about my pledge?

-Does all of the money I give to the church count against my pledge commitment?
+Does all of the money I give to the church count towards my pledge commitment?

-No; only pledge payments are applied to a pledge commitment.
-Other money given for a Good Neighbor organization, an auction item, church events, etc., do not.
+All money specifically marked as a pledge payment will be applied towards your pledge commitment.
+Cash and unspecified checks placed into the offering plate and other contributions made that are not labeled as a pledge are considered general gifts.
 Please be sure to note “pledge payment” on the memo line of your check, or choose “pledge payment” when paying by credit card.
 If you pay in cash, please be sure to fill out a pew envelope (also available in the office to the left of the Office Administrator’s door) so it will be applied as a pledge payment to your account.

 What happens to unpaid pledge commitments at the end of the church year?